Vyral/base-template/_posts/2018-09-04-need-to-buy-and-sell-at-the-same-time-we-can-help.md

 Our recommendation is that you list your current home first and then submit a contingent offer on your next home once someone has made an offer on your listing.

 When you work with our team, we can guarantee that you’ll never wind up with two houses at once.
-To guarantee a smooth transition, we will help you synchronise your transactions so you close on both at the same time.
+To guarantee a smooth transition, we will help you synchronize your transactions so you close on both at the same time.

 {% include pullquote.html %}